 • If the write fails, the drive marks the sector as unusable or bad.

 In some cases, a single pending sector cannot always indicate a full failure.
 It may be a false positive or caused by a power loss during a write operation.
-However, it is a warning sign that should not be neglected.

 What Causes Pending Sectors